tttmmmyyyy/fixlang/BuiltinLibraries.md

 ## `get : Task a -> a`
 Get the result of a computation task.
+This function blocks the current thread until the task is finished.

 ## `make : (() -> a) -> Task a`
 Make a task which performs a computation asynchronously.
+The task is queued and will be executed in a thread later.

 # Module `Character`
 This module provides wrapper functions of C functions defined in ctypes.h.